Flying With Makeup

 - Remove the plastic bag of liquids from your carryon and send it through the scanner in a bin.
 Pressed powder items and other solids can stay in your bag.

-Here are a few tips for carry on cosmetics:
+Here are a few tips for flying with makeup and carry on cosmetics:

 - Pack light.
 This isn’t the time to bring your entire lipstick collection!
 (This coming from the person who puts 6 lipsticks in her purse plus a few balms).